kx0101/minigrep/README.md

 # Perform a case-insensitive search for the word "world" in the file "sample.txt"
 minigrep world sample.txt -i

+# Redirects the output to a new file.
+Error messages are not captured in the output file.
+minigrep world sample.txt > output.txt
 ```

 ## How It Works